MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-OutlookProtectionRule.md

 ## PARAMETERS

 ### -Identity
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Identity parameter specifies the name of the rule being removed.

-!!!
-Exchange Server 2016, Exchange Online

 The Identity parameter specifies the name of the Outlook protection rule that you want to remove.

 ```yaml
 Type: RuleIdParameter